There are some big issues to discuss before having a baby together. There is a lot of work involved once you start a family together.

 Indeed, even if you’ve known your partner for many years, it doesn’t guarantee that you know the answer to these questions.
 Raising children together brings up all the differences in your own upbringing.
 Your partner may not have considered some of these questions before and may realise that they need to think about the answers longer than you expect.
 That will lead you to seeing the differences between you two.
 That’s why it’s important to talk as much as you can in advance.

 It’s true that there’s very little you can do to emotionally prepare yourself for a baby but there are other ways to prepare.
 After speaking with some friends, I found that the main points of conflict arose from partners not helping out enough, family members/in-laws/extended family butting in where they were not wanted and financial restrictions.
 Somehow though, husbands not wanting to help out with the baby seemed to be fairly easily forgiven compared to the other points!
 I wonder why.

 Vital discussion topics for couples

 Does having a baby make a relationship stronger?
 Not necessarily.
 Infact, it can do the very opposite.
 Your relationship after baby could take a serious hit if you don’t have the right conversations before you go into it.

-I’ve come up with a list of issues that do need to be discussed in order to know whether you are ready for kids or not.
+I’ve come up with this list of things to discuss before having a baby.
 You know I’m a fan of checklists.
 I suspect that it will grow in the future as I have more conversations with people and experience more of life as a mummy myself.

 If you’re about to become a mother for the first time, I promise that these 11 things to discuss before having a baby will save you an invaluable amount of time and heartache.
 Ideally, these are conversations to have before you even conceive, in my view.
 Maybe even before you get married to your partner.
 You may have fundamentally different opinions on how to raise a child and not even be aware of it yourselves.
 You must work on becoming a united front.
 Preferably before baby arrives.